 You will have to take a few tests (regarding Japanese) and submit them online prior to going to Osaka.
 The class which you will be assigned to for a year will be determined by these test scores.
 In the Osaka preparatory course, classes are divided into U1~U7 (again, the number of classes depends on the year); with U1 being the most proficient in Japanese.
 Those who are in classes U1~U3 (or U4 depending on the year) are able to choose if they want to take kobun and kanbun (old Japanese literature) as an additional subject.

-Those under the MEXT scholarship program are only able to enroll into national universities.
-For example, enrollment into private universities such as Waseda University or Keio University are not permitted.
+Those under the MEXT scholarship program are only able to enroll in national universities.
+For example, enrollment into private universities such as Waseda University or Keio University is not permitted.

 In addition, there is a university talk once a year in which national universities from various prefectures gather at the Osaka University Minoh campus, and explain in detail the various programs they offer.
 This helps students to understand the national universities in Japan and to choose which universities they want to apply to.